 Aurora Academic offers a unique, structured academic program.
 Academic success is directly impacted by attendance.
 Therefore, any activity that inhibits a student's ability to attend class inhibits their ability to learn.
 The school's priority is education, so the school cannot support extended absences.
 If families choose to take an extended absence, parents must accept that there is an academic cost involved with missed curriculum and school time.
 Parents should reasonably expect that student marks will be affected by the end of the year due to the loss of school time.
-Absences that accumulate to 10% of the school year (18 days in grade 8/9 or 9 days in grade 10-12) are categorized as "chronic absenteeism" by Alberta Education and are reported to the Superintendent.

-1. If an extended absence of more than four consecutive school days (outside the scope of The Alberta Education current legislation and regulations) occurs:
+- 1. If an extended absence of more than four consecutive school days (outside the scope of The Alberta Education current legislation and regulations) occurs: - a.

-- a.
 Parents will be contacted by the Principal to outline the school's concerns and the possible academic risks involved. - b.
 For reasons other than those approved by the Education Act, the Principal may report to the school authority attendance officer for further investigation.
 Teachers are not required to provide curriculum work for the student while on extended absence. - c.
 Where applicable, the student will not be eligible for the Citizenship award, Diligence award, Honours with Distinction or Honour Roll that term. - d.
 It is the responsibility of the students before the absence, when possible, to discuss with their respective teachers regarding missed tests, unit exams, projects, and assignments. - i.
-It is at the discretion of the teacher to do the following (but not limited to): give due date extensions, a chance to write missed tests or exams, give a grade for partial work completed before the deadline or while on the extended absence, or give a grade of "Excused" and the grade does not count towards the report card grade. - a.
+It is at the discretion of the teacher to do the following (but not limited to): give due date extensions, a chance to write missed tests or exams, give a grade for partial work completed before the deadline or while on the extended absence, or give a grade of "Excused" and the grade does not count towards the report card grade.

+- a.
 If students have missed too many curricular outcomes to assess their progress, they will receive a UA (unable to assess) on the report card with a description outlining the. - ii.
 Whenever possible, students and parents must stay caught up with the class while on extended absence if work is given. - e.
 The student and/or parents must see the subject teacher upon the student's return to discuss and pick up missed work and give feedback on a schedule to get caught up on missed assignments and tests. - i.
 Parents are responsible for ensuring that students complete the missed work. - ii.
 Teachers will give students a fair amount of attention and time in class, but not to the detriment of other students.
-The material will not be re-taught. - 2.
-Missed Final Exams Philosophy: The Education Act, the Aurora School Board Policy 6170, and the Administrative Regulation 6170 discourage extended absences and missed final exams. - a.
-If a student misses a Provincial Achievement Test (PAT) or a final exam, they may write it upon their return if it is still within the mandated provincial writing period. - i.
-Students in grades 10-12 who miss their final exam will receive a mark of zero but will have the opportunity to write the final exam at the next exam period, with the mark replacing the zero. - b.
-For all PATs and non-PAT final exam(s) that are not written at all in grades 3-9, a grade of UA will be given and only Terms 1, 2, and 3 will be used to calculate the final course grade.
+The material will not be re-taught.

+2. Missed Final Exams Philosophy: The Education Act, the Aurora School Board Policy 6170, and the Administrative Regulation 6170 discourage extended absences and missed final exams.

+- a.
+If a student misses a Provincial Achievement Test (PAT), they may write it upon their return if it is still within the mandated provincial writing period. - b.
+For all PATs and non-PAT final exam(s) that are not written at all, a grade of UA will be given and only Terms 1, 2, and 3 will be used to calculate the final course grade.
 A description will be given in the report card to outline the reason for the UA. - c.
-No final exams will be written prior to the scheduled writing. - d.
-All final exams are required to be written prior to attending any year-end activities. - e.
 To support student success, promotion to the next grade depends on students' knowledge of the curricular outcomes for the year.
-Students must achieve 50% to advance into grade 8 & 9.
+Students must achieve 50% to advance to the 10-1/20-1/30-1 stream.
 Most school districts recommend a grade of 65% for the 10-1/20-1/30-1 stream.